cbejensen/ale-website/resources/lib/readme.txt

 admin		-	This library contains a number of modules related to the
-			administration of the website, inventory, etc. You'll find more in-depth descriptions of these modules in the readme in this directory.
+			administration of the website, inventory, etc. You'll find more in-depth descriptions of these modules in the readme within this directory.

 controllers	-	This directory will be phased out soon.
 The current
 			inventory management system keeps all controllers in